bagder/uncurled/mine/libssh2.md

 to a minimum.
 Others do the real work there now.

-In OpenSSF's [criticality score](https://github.com/ossf/criticality_score) update in early 2021 where they rank how critical Open Source projects are to the world, they put libssh2 as #3222 out of 102,507.
+In OpenSSF's [criticality score](https://github.com/ossf/criticality_score) from early 2021 in which they grade how critical Open Source projects are to the world, they ranked libssh2 as #3222 out of 102,507 (in the top 3.1%).

+In their November 2022 update, libssh2 ranked #3283 out of 990,000 projects
+(in the top 0.33%).